Skip to main content

 A compliant DPA should cover:

-- Subject matter and duration of the processing.
+• Subject matter and duration of the processing.

-- Nature and purpose of processing (signal detection, contact enrichment).
+• Nature and purpose of processing (signal detection, contact enrichment).

-- Types of personal data processed (names, email addresses, job titles, company affiliations).
+• Types of personal data processed (names, email addresses, job titles, company affiliations).

-- Categories of data subjects (business professionals in your target market).
+• Categories of data subjects (business professionals in your target market).

-- Obligations of the processor, including security measures, sub-processor management, breach notification timelines, and assistance with DSARs.
+• Obligations of the processor, including security measures, sub-processor management, breach notification timelines, and assistance with DSARs.

-- Audit rights allowing you to verify compliance.
+• Audit rights allowing you to verify compliance.

-- Data return and deletion procedures upon termination of the agreement.
+• Data return and deletion procedures upon termination of the agreement.

 Review DPAs with every vendor in your prospecting stack: your signal provider, your enrichment tools, your CRM, your email sequencing platform.
 Each one processes personal data on your behalf, and each one needs a DPA in place.

 Where and how you store signal-derived personal data matters as much as what you collect.
-Here are practical recommendations:

 Choose EU-based hosting when possible.
 If your prospects are in the EU, storing their data in EU data centers simplifies compliance.
-It eliminates the need for additional transfer mechanisms like Standard Contractual Clauses (SCCs).
+It removes the need for additional transfer mechanisms like Standard Contractual Clauses (SCCs).
 Major cloud providers (AWS, GCP, Azure) all offer EU regions.

 Log access to personal data.
 Every time a user or system reads personal data from your database, log the access event.
-This audit trail is invaluable during compliance audits and when responding to DSARs.
+This audit trail is useful during compliance audits and when responding to DSARs.
 Include the user or service identity, the timestamp, and the type of data accessed.

 Does GDPR apply to B2B prospecting at all?

 Yes.
 GDPR protects the personal data of natural persons, not companies.
 The moment your prospecting data includes a person’s name, email, phone number, or any other identifier, GDPR applies.
-The B2B context does not create an exemption.
+The B2B context doesn’t create an exemption.
 What it does influence is the lawful basis analysis: legitimate interest is generally easier to justify in a B2B setting because business professionals can reasonably expect their professional data to be used for commercial purposes.

 What qualifies as “personal data” in an intent signal?

 Any information that relates to an identified or identifiable person.
-In intent-based prospecting, common examples include: the name of a person mentioned in a leadership change signal, a professional email address returned by an enrichment endpoint, a LinkedIn profile URL, a job title when combined with a company name (which often makes the person identifiable even without their name).
-Company-level data like revenue, employee count, or industry classification is not personal data on its own.
+In intent-based prospecting, common examples include: the name of a person mentioned in a leadership change signal, a professional email address returned by an enrichment endpoint, a LinkedIn profile URL, and a job title when combined with a company name (which often makes the person identifiable even without their name).
+Company-level data like revenue, employee count, or industry classification isn’t personal data on its own.

 Can I use legitimate interest as my lawful basis?